getodk/docs/form-widgets.rst

 The external app widget is displayed when the :th:`appearance` attribute begins with :tc:`ex:`.
 The rest of the :th:`appearance` string specifies the application to launch.

 .. image:: /img/form-widgets/external-app-widget-start.*
   :alt: The External App form widget, as displayed in the ODK Collect App on an Android phone.
 The question text is "Ex string widget."
 The hinst text is, "text type with ex:change.uw.android.BREATHCOUNT appearance (can use other external apps)."
-Below that is a button labelled "Launch."
+Below that is a button labeled "Launch."
 Above the question text is the form group name "Text widgets."

 .. image:: /img/form-widgets/external-app-widget-fallback.*
   :alt: The External App widget as displayed earlier.
 The Launch button has now been disabled.
 Below it is a simple input.
 A help message displays the text, "The requested application is missing.
 Please manually enter the reading."